usaid-cs/yesterday-i-learned/random.md

 1. JIRA's ["Impediment" flag](https://confluence.atlassian.com/jirasoftwareserver071/flagging-an-issue-800706915.html), or just "Flag", was a [leftover](https://community.atlassian.com/t5/Questions/JIRA-s-quot-Impediment-quot-Flag-vs-a-Custom-quot-Impeded-quot/qaq-p/29095) part from GreenHopper.
 1. Kids at the age of two are called [terrible twos](https://www.parents.com/toddlers-preschoolers/development/behavioral/tackle-terrible-twos/) for the tantrums they tend to release at around that age, when they start to learn the ability to be frustrated with something they cannot do.
 1. "Fun fact, the pharaoh who ended the great age of pyramids by not working his people to death was thought of as a weak ruler because he didn't work people to death." - /r/LilSebastianRIPhomie
-1. Since UK forces do not enlist women, the first woman to lead the Queen's Guard [was a Canadian](http://www.macleans.ca/news/canada/why-a-canadian-soldier-led-the-queens-guard/).
-The Queen's Guard is a real regiment of soldiers with [dope ass-guns and hat straps that go over their chins instead of under](https://proxy.duckduckgo.com/iu/?u=http%3A%2F%2Fcdn.funkidslive.com%2Fwp-content%2Fuploads%2F2015%2F08%2FQueensGuard.jpg&f=1).
 1. Finland is responsible for the [World_Sauna_Championships](https://en.wikipedia.org/wiki/World_Sauna_Championships#2010_incident), which caused one death at 110°C, [Mobile Phone Throwing World Championships](https://en.wikipedia.org/wiki/Mobile_phone_throwing), sponsored by Nokia obviously, and the [Wife Carrying World Championship](https://www.youtube.com/watch?v=974HCI4UV4A), which... seems normal in comparison.
 1. Rubbing alcohol might make some post-it notes sticky again.
 1. "I think I'm starting to understand the older people on my life. ...
 Imagine a tool you've used for 30 years, it's not even an extension of your hand any longer, it's a pure extension of your will.
 I wouldn't want to replace it either." - /r/Steavee